ingridscience

 Procedure

-Students each build a simple catapult.
-(Stretch the elastic band over the arms of the foam core.
-Use the piece of stick to twist up the rubber band, then slide the spoon in, orienting it so that it acts as the arm of the catapult).
+Students build their catapult (with help if necessary): stretch the elastic band over the arms of the foam core.
+Then use the piece of stick to twist up the rubber band before sliding the spoon in, orienting it so that it acts as the arm of the catapult.

 While staying behind a line, fire balls of tin foil, and record how far they go.